 It was first recorded by Brenda Lee in 1972 and by Elvis the same year.
 It has now been recorded over 300 times, including recordings by the Pet Shop Boys, B.B.
 King, and Michael Bublé.
 For soap opera fans, a bit of trivia: The song was used repeatedly to chronicle the rocky times in the romance of Liz Chandler and Dr. Neil Curtis on Days of Our Lives.
 Liz sang the song to Neil at their wedding.
 Gloria Loring, who played Liz, was a singer with modest success, and the mother of singer Robin Thicke.

 Willie Nelson released "Always on My Mind" in 1982, on his album of the same name.
 The song won 3 Grammys and numerous other awards for the songwriters and Nelson in 1982 and 1983.

-"Amazed" was released on Lonestar’s 1999 CD Lonely Grill, and was a crossover hit, spending 8 weeks at number one on the country charts, and then hitting number one on Billboard Hot 100.
+"Amazed" was released on Lonestar’s 1999 album Lonely Grill, and was a crossover hit, spending eight weeks at number one on the country charts, and then hitting number one on Billboard Hot 100.

 This was the first time a group or artist had achieved dual number ones since 1983 when Kenny Rogers and Dolly Parton topped both charts with "Islands in the Stream".

 "Amazed" has great lyrics, like these lines: “It feels like the first time every time.
 I wanna spend the whole night in your eyes.”
 What I like about this passage is the unexpected.
 As they sing, you just know they’re going to sing “in your arms”, but they don’t.